hellmarbecker/blog/_drafts/2021-09-03-multivalue-dimensions-in-apache-druid-part-3.markdown

 ![](-4-groupby-set)

-But note: A multi-value dimension exhibits special behavior in GROUP BY queries.
+Note: A multi-value dimension exhibits special behavior in GROUP BY queries.
 It is counted as if there is a row for each field in the multi-value dimension.

 What if we have different questions?
 Like:
 - How many customers had the same items ordered (but not necessarily in the same order)
 - How many customers had the exact same menu sequence?

-We can do this but we need multi-value aggregate functions and multi-value handling.
+We can do this but for these queries, we need to aggregate the orders into a string.